ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 We can see 2 things :

-  * Backends are created on *ingress* rules detection
+  * Backends are created on Ingress rules detection
   * Certificates generation is done after backend addition to the pool

 Connectivity check :